 Bubble is a community-driven company.
 As our product requires a few hours to learn and is very open-ended, our customers often want to talk with others about their choices, and do this on our Forum.
 Today, this vibrant community is a very important asset of our company.

 Not raising external capital actually helped us a lot foster this community.
 Users value our independence and the fact that users are our only stakeholders.
 It helped us with explaining pricing changes and makes our users realize that we need them to convert to keep growing the business.
 Users feel that they have a stronger voice in our decisions (and they do!).

-While PR is harder with investors at first, as you don’t get early validation from the ecosystem, once you reach a certain scale and are still bootstrapped, it can turn out to be a strong asset and a major component of your brand.
-With the current resentment against Silicon Valley as it involves too much money.
-There is something refreshing to hold a speech as “I believe in creating a sustainable, healthy business”.
+While PR is harder with investors at first, as you don’t get early validation from the ecosystem, once you reach a certain scale and are still bootstrapped, it can turn out to be a strong asset and a major component of your brand (especially with the current resentment against Silicon Valley for involving too much money).
+There is something refreshing in holding to the statement: "I believe in creating a sustainable, healthy business."

 As always, there are a few negative aspects with a given strategy.
 Bootstrapping can bring a few risks to your business, some internal and some external.

 The external, competitive risks are easier to identify.
 If you are in a market where everybody raises money, you probably will have to revisit what I said earlier, as there is a risk to be overwhelmed by the competition.

 The internal, I could even say personal, risk of not raising money is around the time horizon of your entrepreneurial endeavor.
 This is a bit different and I think something to really be careful about.
 There is a risk when you bootstrap company to run it a lifestyle business.